jojozhuang/game-store-react/README.md

 # Game Store
-A web app to manage products, supporting all CRUD operations, built with React.
+A web app for managing products, supporting all CRUD operations, built with React.

+<kbd>![image](/public/assets/productlist.png)</kbd>

 # Function
-This app is used to manage products.
+This application is used to manage products.
+It implements all CRUD operations.
+Below are the available features.

-<kbd>![image](/public/assets/productlist.png)</kbd>
+* Product List - Show all products in a list with Edit and Delete button.
+* Product Management - Create, update and delete product.
+* Image Upload - Set image for product and upload to server.
+* Dynamic Data - All data is fetched from backend RESTful services.

 # Demo
 Two available demos: